MartinStokroos/nexus_base_ros/README.md

 	min: 0.047s max: 0.064s std dev: 0.00505s window: 40
 ```
 ## Auto-start from boot
-The script to bringup the robot when booting the PC/RPi can be generated with the *robot_upstart* package.
+The script to bring up the robot when booting the PC/RPi can be generated with the *robot_upstart* package.

 `sudo apt-get install ros-melodic-robot-upstart`